 In the following article, we will list the most common types of arthritis and the different ways of treating arthritis.

 Arthritis is a a chronic disease and its only definite solution, in some cases, is to perform surgery.
 What you should keep in mind right now is a series of tips and recommendations to avoid, as much as possible, having to resort to surgery.
 This article will cover the different types of arthritis.

 As stated above, arthritis is divided into different types and each one has a different symptomatology.
 In the following article, we’re going to list the most common types of arthritis and the different ways of treating them.

-Arthritis is one of the most common diseases in the whole world.
+Arthritis is one of the most common diseases in the world.
 In general numbers, millions of adults and half of adults over 65 years old suffer from pain caused by this disease.

-Osteoarthritis or Arthrosis is the most common type of arthritis among adults.
+Osteoarthritis or arthrosis is the most common type of arthritis among adults.
 It happens when cartilage starts to tear and get worn down.
 In regards to its symptoms, the most common ones are numbness and moderate pain when performing activities like walking, bending down, and even when you are resting.

 Rheumatoid Arthritis is an autoimmune disease, which means that your own body attacks its joint tissues, as if it were protecting you from a disease or injury.
-This disease not only destroys your joints but can also cause organ problems in your heart, muscles, blood vessels, the nervous system, and your eyes.
+This disease not only destroys your joints but can also cause organ problems in your heart, muscles, blood vessels, nervous system, and eyes.

 - Incessant joint pain